tanin47/tip/README.md

 Technical detail
 -----------------

-Tip is a [system-wide service on Mac](https://developer.apple.com/design/human-interface-guidelines/macos/extensions/services/).
+Tip is a [system-wide service (or NSServices) on Mac](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/SysServices/introduction.html#//apple_ref/doc/uid/10000101-SW1).
 When user selects text and hits the shortcut, the selected text is sent to Tip.
 Then, Tip invokes the command-line tool with the selected text as the first argument, i.e `~/Library/Application\ Scripts/tanin.tip/provider.script [selected-text]`.

 The command-line tool processes the input, decides which info to show, and prints the tip items as JSON that looks like below: